acmcsufoss/acm-server/docs/Nix Packaging.md

 ## Making a Nix package

-Like many other Linux distributions, when you "make a package," you're writing files that let the system's package manager know how to install the program into the system for the user to use.
+Like many other Linux distributions, when you "make a package", you're writing files that let the system's package manager know how to install the program into the system for the user to use.